Gabby Giffords: Personal life

-Giffords married U.S. Navy captain and NASA astronaut Mark Kelly on November 10, 2007.
+Giffords married U.S. Navy Capt.
+Mark Kelly, a NASA astronaut, on November 10, 2007.
 Kelly was the Space Shuttle's pilot on the STS-108 and STS-121 missions, was the commander of STS-124 and STS-134, and became a U.S. Senator for Arizona in 2020.

 Giffords is a former member of the Arizona regional board of the Anti-Defamation League.
 After Hurricane Katrina struck in August 2005, Giffords spent time as a volunteer in Houston, Texas, in relief efforts for hurricane victims.
 She wrote about her experience in the Tucson Citizen.

 Prior to her injury, Giffords was an avid reader, and was featured on NPR's Weekend Edition on July 9, 2006, talking about her love of books.
 She was periodically interviewed in 2007 together with Illinois Republican Peter Roskam on NPR's All Things Considered.
 The series focused on their experiences as freshman members of the 110th Congress.